Cecil Griffiths: Athletics career

 While in the army, Griffiths ran in several races, including winning the 440 yards at the 1918 Inter-Services Championships at Stamford Bridge.
-When the war ended, Griffiths joined Surrey Athletics Club and made his first appearance in the AAA Championships in 1919, finishing third in the 440 yards.
-Third place in the same race the following year led to Griffiths being selected in the British team for the 1920 Summer Olympics.
+When the war ended, Griffiths joined Surrey Athletics Club and made his first appearance in the AAA Championships, finishing third in the 440 yards at the 1919 AAA Championships.
+Third place in the same race the following year at the 1920 AAA Championships, led to Griffiths being selected in the British team for the 1920 Summer Olympics.

-Griffiths made his only Olympic Games appearance in the 1920 Antwerp Games, running the opening leg in the British 4×400 metres relay team which won the gold medal.
+Griffiths made his only Olympic Games appearance in the 1920 Antwerp Games, running the opening leg in the British 4 × 400 metres relay team which won the gold medal.
 He was also picked to represent Britain in the 400 metres but illness forced him to withdraw before the event.

-In September 1920, soon after the Olympics, Griffiths was a member of the British Empire team that broke the 4×440 yards British record in a time of 3:20.8.
+In September 1920, soon after the Olympics, Griffiths was a member of the British Empire team that broke the 4 × 440 yards British record in a time of 3:20.8.
 The following year, Griffiths claimed the Welsh records in 220 yards and 440 yards.

-In 1922, Griffiths switched focus to 880 yards.
-In his first season, he broke the Welsh record at this distance.
+Griffths claimed third behind Robert Lindsay in the 440 yards event at the 1921 AAA Championships before switching focus to 880 yards.
+In his first season, he broke the Welsh record at this distance and finished runner-up to Edgar Mountain at the 1922 AAA Championships.
 He won the AAA Championships 880 yards in 1923 and 1925.

 At the end of 1923 or in early 1924, Griffiths was banned by the International Amateur Athletics Federation and Amateur Athletic Association for receiving prize money at unregistered races in Neath and Swansea in 1917, the cumulative prizes of which totalled less than £10.
 As a reinstated professional, Griffiths was allowed to compete in domestic competitions but was prevented from representing the UK in international competitions.
-This barred him from the 1924 Summer Olympics in Paris, where it is likely that Griffiths would have competed in the 800 metres and 4×400 metres relay.
+This barred him from the 1924 Summer Olympics in Paris, where it is likely that Griffiths would have competed in the 800 metres and 4 × 400 metres relay.

 Life after athletics

 Griffiths retired from competitive running in 1929.
-He lost his job in the Great Depression that followed the Wall Street Crash and was forced to sell most of his trophies and medals.
+He lost his job in the Great Depression that followed the Wall Street crash and was forced to sell most of his trophies and medals.
 Griffiths found employment again at the coal depot office of the London Co-operative Society in Edgware.
 On the outbreak of the Second World War, Griffiths joined his local Home Guard and reportedly saved the life of a comrade who dropped a live grenade by throwing it over a blast wall.

 Griffiths died of heart failure in 1945 at Edgware railway station in London, leaving a widow and two sons.
 He was buried in St. Lawrence's Church in London in an unmarked grave.
 In 2022 a headstone was installed at the grave.